jeremy-jarvis/applitools-demo/setting-up-applitools.md

 In the `BeforeAll`, we create a `ClassicRunner`, and use that to create an `Eyes` object.
 The classic runner is used to take screenshots of how your application looks on your local browser.

 The above function expects that you have an `APPLITOOLS_API_KEY` environment variable defined to store your API key.
 You can get your API key from your Applitools user account.
-Due to it being a secret key, it is best to not hard-code your API key in this file.
+Due to it being a secret key, it is best to NOT hard-code your API key in this file.
 Using an environment variable will help you avoid committing your API key to your repository's history.
 This is especially important for shared repositories.

 We set the batch name to "Applitools Demo".
 The test results will show up in Applitools under that batch name.